lizzcondrey/experiment_playground/README.md

     - Testing ingesting and parsing of data from an XMI file and translating to JSON
 - Change log generation
     - Template for generating release notes and grouping PRs by tags
+- PR Automation
+    - Trying to automate some of the population of PR fields